Time on My Hands (Dad's Army): Plot

 The platoon suggests various ideas of getting down.
 Pike and Jones suggest using the German's parachute; the former says they could float down with it, while the latter says they could tear it up and "plait" it into a rope.
 Fraser tells a story of two lighthouse keepers who were trapped in a lighthouse and decided to get out by dismantling it as they had gone mad from the isolation.
 Wilson tells a story his nanny told him: a Prince rescued a beautiful Princess trapped in a tower by firing an arrow into the tower; attached to the arrow was a piece of thread, attached to the thread was a piece of twine and attached to that was a rope which the Princess used to escape.
-All of this is just to much for Mainwaring.
+All of this is just too much for Mainwaring.
 Eventually, Walker comes up with something: he suggests using a rope with a weight on the end in the tower to get down.
 Mainwaring claims he already noticed the rope and was just waiting to see if anybody else would.

-When the men try to free the rope, they accidentally start up the clock tower.
+When the men try to free the rope, they accidentally start up the clock mechanism.
 After Jones gets caught up in (and rescued from) the clock automatons twice, and several of the men's finest hats are ruined to silence the large bell in order to avoid a false invasion alert, an arrow loosed by the Vicar strikes the tower – a note wrapped around it states that there is a piece of thread attached to the arrow; attached to the thread is a piece of twine and attached to the twine is a piece of rope, just like in the fairy tale Wilson's nanny told him.